News Updates & Resources

 Muskegon Area ISD (MAISD) is in regular contact with Public Health-Muskegon County to continue preventative health measures to keep students and staff safe during this health crisis.

-All MAISD programs and buildings will be closed from Monday, March 16 through Monday, April 13, 2020.
+All MAISD programs and buildings will be closed for the remaining 2019-2020 school year as mandated by the Executive Order signed by Governor Whitmer.
 This includes Wesley School, Career Tech Center, Transition at Craig Campus, Lakeshore Learning Center, MAISD North and South buildings, and all MAISD Early Childhood Programs.

-IMPORTANT NOTE: All MAISD Professional Development workshops are canceled through April 13, 2020.
+IMPORTANT NOTE: All MAISD Professional Development workshops are canceled through June 30, 2020 unless restrictions are lifted.

 Meal Info to Share